 Factor by which input video is scaled down for analysis save mode.
 This option should be coupled with analysis-reuse-mode option, -analysis-reuse-level 10.
-The ctu size of load should be double the size of save.
+The ctu size of load can either be the same as that of save or double the size of save.
 Default 0.

---refine-intra <0 | 1 | 2>
+--refine-intra <0..4>